 Are you looking for ways to prepare cheap smoothies on a budget?
 The beauty of blended drinks is that they don’t need to cost the earth to be nutritious.
 So, how do you keep ingredient costs affordable without scrimping on flavour?

-In this article – we share our top 10 tips for preparing cheap healthy smoothies on a budget along with lots of 3-ingredient recipes that you can make for pennies!
+In this article – we share our top 10 tips for preparing cheap healthy smoothies on a budget along with 3-ingredient recipes that you can make for pennies!

 - 10 Tips For Preparing Cheap Smoothies

 - Our Favourite Cheap Smoothie Recipes

 - A Week’s Worth of Smoothies For $5 or £3

 Let’s get straight to the issue – some smoothies aren’t cheap.
 Buying pre-made or packaged drinks from McDonald’s or Innocent costs anywhere between £1.50 to £4 per serving.

 But even more frustrating is the huge number of online recipes that also come with a high price tag.
 Most either include expensive exotic fruits or random supplements, both of which bump up the costs.

 And whilst some would argue that you can’t put a price on your health, the fact is that many of us live on a budget.

 Of course, we’d love to buy whatever we like at the supermarket, but we also live in the real world.
 We have a limited amount of money with which to feed ourselves or our families, so have to balance good nutrition with time and cost.